 All recce sites img

 The ksar complex has a relatively long history as a tourism attraction linked to intermittent business investment initiatives by various managing groups dating back to the 1960s.
 The first documented commercial venture to offer lodging accommodations at the site, named “Ghorfa Hotel,” was in operation prior to 1980.
 Attempts to attract consistent clientele proved to be unsuccessful, forcing all business operations to close in the late 1990s.

 The Cherait Group, which acquired authorities in 2011 to conduct business operations at Ksar Ouled Debbab, serves as the current management group over the site, focusing on luxury hotel accommodations, a high-quality restaurant (with interactive events), and a regional/Islamic art museum.
-The entirety of the southeast courtyard remains unrenovated and presently functions as a dumping ground for assorted paraphernalia.
+The entirety of the second courtyard remains unrenovated and presently functions as a dumping ground for assorted paraphernalia.

 IDENTIFICATION

 In his monumental work The Making of Star Wars: The Definitive Story Behind the Original Film (2007), J.W.
 Rinzler published negatives (Kodak Tri-X panchromatic film) of various location scout photos taken by John Barry (production designer) during the principal Episode IV pre-production recce to Tunisia in mid-November 1975.
 No names or clear identifications were provided for any of the negatives.
 Multi-faceted research confirms that five recce photos combine to depict the northeast wall and north corner of the Ksar Ouled Debbab original courtyard.
-Comparisons with historical photos taken prior to the major structural renovations of the original courtyard proved to be critical in the process of verifying this location.
+Comparisons with pre-2004 photos taken prior to the major structural renovations of the original courtyard proved to be critical in the process of verifying this location.
 The post-renovation architecture renders the Ksar Ouled Debbab recce photos only faintly recognizable.

-The sketch caption labels the illustrated location as: “Adjim Djerba.
+Barry’s sketch confusingly labels the recce illustration as: “Adjim Djerba.
 Foume Tatahouine.
 Ghorfa Hotel.”
-“Ghorfa Hotel” is a reference to the business previously in operation at Ksar Ouled Debbab, proving that the hotel was functional as early as 1975.
-“Foume Tatahouine” (Arabic: “mouth of the water springs”) is the antiquated name formerly used for nearby Tataouine city, which, as the only major city in the vicinity of Ksar Ouled Debbab, likely served as the base location to explore the Tataouine Governorate during the mid-November 1975 location scout.
-The reference to “Adjim Djerba” links the Mos Eisley Cantina set location in Ajim to this recce site, which, according to a pre-production Tunisia shooting schedule (made prior to late January 1976), was slated to function as the Mos Eisley slum dwellings exterior for a scene—first introduced in the second draft (28 January 1975)—in which Luke stops his landspeeder to ask a group of Jawas directions to the cantina.
+This conflated combination of seemingly unrelated terms left the location of this ksar sketch unidentified for decades.
+“Ghorfa Hotel” is a reference to the 1970s business previously in operation at Ksar Ouled Debbab.
+“Foume Tatahouine” (Arabic: “mouth of the water springs”) is the antiquated name formerly used for nearby Tataouine city, which, as the only major city in the vicinity of Ksar Ouled Debbab, likely served as the base location to explore the Tataouine region during the location scout.
+Barry seemingly was not familiar with the actual name of the ksar, prompting artistic license to extend the “Foume Tatahouine” title to Ksar Ouled Debbab.
+The reference to “Adjim Djerba” thematically links the Mos Eisley Cantina location in Ajim to the illustrated site, which, according to the initial pre-production “Tunisian Location Schedule” (27 November 1975) listing for “Hotel Ghorfa, Foum Tathouine,” was slated to function as the Mos Eisley slum dwellings exterior for a scene—first introduced in the second draft (28 January 1975)—in which Luke stops his landspeeder to ask a group of Jawas directions to the cantina.
+Explained in this manner, Barry’s caption aligns with Galaxy Tours field work in 2022 to confirm Ksar Ouled Debbab as the site visually presented in the sketch.

+All recce sites img